 26. The Skirball Cultural Center’s lovely Build a Better World Project encourages you to share how you are making the world a better place via Facebook, and hopes you’ll pass the message along using small decorated tokens as powerful community symbols.

 27. The Smithsonian National Museum of American History tapped into talent by conducting a YouTube competition (O Say Can You Sing) featuring folks signing the National Anthem.
 The winner (out of over 800 entries) got to sing the anthem at the museum and at the Baltimore Orioles vs. Atlanta Braves game on Flag Day.
-Check out the winners contest entry below:

 28. Want to see something cool?
 Try making The Getty’s Augsburg Display Cabinet and experience augmented reality at it’s best.
 As it is, this project may be high on the tech and low on the social aspect.
 But trust me, you’ll want to show a friend.